cpbotha/cpbotha.github.io/content/posts/2020/whv-190-3-turns-4/index.md

 shoes, I reluctantly came to the conclusion that none of them really knocked it out of the park.

-Anyways, one Sunday I walked into our local sport's super store (I'm sorry fellow nerds), and it so happened that they had a pair of Lone Peak 4.5s in my
+Anyways, one Sunday I walked into our local sports super store (I'm sorry my fellow nerds), and it so happened that they had a pair of Lone Peak 4.5s in my
 size: GINORMOUS CLOWN SHOE SIZE.